tsisodia10/starburst-operator-design-poc/docs/run-poc.md

 - Create a Kind cluster
 - Install OLM
 - Apply a *CatalogSource* CR referencing our *starburst-addon* and *starburst-enterprise* packages
+- Create a *Secret* containing the desired manifest for the *StarburstEnterprise* CR
 - Subscribe to the *starburst-addon* package (depends on *starburst-enterprise*)
   - Verify both operators are up
 - Apply a *StarburstAddon* CR